mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/access-control/rbac/index.md

 | thanos              | dkp-thanos-query-admin      | /dkp/kommander/monitoring/query/\*                      | read, write, delete |
 <!-- vale Vale.Terms = YES -->

-This section provides a few examples of binding subjects to the default roles defined for the Kommander dashboard endpoints.
+This section provides a few examples of binding subjects to the default roles defined for the DKP UI endpoints.

 ### Examples